sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 First, remember that while forward-chaining and truth maintenance simplifies R-cubed implementations, they aren't strictly required.
 But we accrue an additional benefit by declaring business logic as rules.
 Looking at the rule definitions, they very much resemble the sort of conditional statements employed in various testing scenarios.
 Suppose that we weren't using rules, and instead of having the `::move-request!` rule we had a `move-requests` function which took in the current state and returned the valid move requests.
 We then might write some unit tests for `move-requests`, supplying various test-cases, and then checking the output with conditional statements.
 Those conditions would appear very much the same as the rule definition.
 This is key: forward chaining with truth maintenance implies that the runtime guarantees the assertions to follow from the conditions, at least at the scope of a single rule.
 So we don't need to test that directly.
 Now, it may be that when combined with other rules, you induce some logical contradiction.
 Using rules doesn't get you out of testing, but it does provide some guarantees at a lower level, and allows more testing effort to be spent at a level more like "integration testing", where nastier bugs are likely to surface.
 Such bugs are often the result of logical contradictions between rules, which tend to be very obvious, for example, when firing the rules truth maintenance won't converge, but bounces back and forth between the offending rules.

 Rules aside, R-cubed facilitates direct testing of the business logic.
 Effects have been completely removed from the business logic.
-The requests for effects are simply as business logic state, and where applicable responses are just supplied as data.
+The requests for effects are data, contained in the business logic state, and where applicable responses are just supplied as data.
 The implementation specifics of the effects are decomplected.
 The connection between business logic and effectors can (should?) be set at runtime, as determined by your data flow.
 Swapping out effector implementations for test mocks (or any alternative implementation) is therefore straightforward, without requiring we drag in dependency injection, mocking frameworks, and the like.
 The business logic itself is intrinsically synchronous and pure.
 Asynchronous handling is pushed to the effectors.
 For any state, we can ask for the set of pending requests, and assuming we have sufficient metadata describing the expected responses, can randomly and automatically provide response data.
 Some example test code for tic-tac-toe is shown below:

 ```clj
 ;;; TESTING